doki-theme/doki-theme-jetbrains/README.md

 **Allow Positioning** allows you to move your cute sticker out of the way when you need to read the logs.
 You won't be able to click through the sticker though, so you'll need to move it or toggle this action.

+**Note:** [small stickers](#small-stickers) will ignore this setting.
+All small stickers are movable by default because their windows are not uniform.
+So they may need to be moved base on which window they show up in.

 ![Secondary Sticker](./assets/readmeAssets/moveable_stickers.gif)

 **Use Custom Sticker** allows you to be able to set the image to be used for all the doki-themes.